Welcome to The Christian School, Takeley

 We are a small independent school in Essex founded by a group of parents and friends in 1989 to provide a Christian education, fostering Christian faith and values.
-Today the school includes families from a wide geographical area, who belong to a number of different churches.
+Today the school includes families from a wide geographical area, who belong to a number of different churches or none.